-If returning resident status is approved, the applicant will need to apply for a Returning Resident (SB-1) immigrant visa within six months from the date of approval.
-The U.S. Consulate General Ciudad Juarez will provide you with specific instructions for the immigrant visa application.
+If your Application to Determine Returning Resident Status, Form DS-117, is approved, the applicant will need to apply for a Returning Resident (SB-1) immigrant visa within six months from the date of approval.
+The U.S. Consulate General Ciudad Juarez will provide you with specific instructions for the immigrant SB-1 visa application.
 Read the instructions carefully and when all the necessary documents have been gathered and forms completed, an appointment can be requested through our website.
-Click here for the document checklist and to request an interview appointment in Tokyo or Naha.
+Click here for the document checklist and to request an interview.

 If Your Application to Determine Returning Resident Status is NOT Approved: